UPDATE: Ridgewood Residents Submit Letter to Superior Court Regarding Proposed Assisted Living Development. Read the letter here.

 What Kensington Plans for Our Neighborhood

-Kensington Senior Living is preparing a revised plan for an assisted living residence at North Maple Avenue, Marshall Street, and Franklin Avenue (Block 3611, Lots 1, 19, and 22).
+Kensington Senior Living presented a revised plan for an assisted living residence at North Maple Avenue, Marshall Street, and Franklin Avenue (Block 3611, Lots 1, 19, and 22).
 The prior framework—Ordinance #4052 to create an S-1 Senior Overlay Zone—would have permitted an assisted living facility at this location.
 An earlier concept discussed publicly was roughly 4–5 stories (about ~71 feet at its highest), which raised concerns about neighborhood fit and impacts.

 Critical Community Concerns